PFAS and Brownfields: Can Your Redevelopment Project Move Forward?

 What You’ll Learn:

 • Key site parameters that drive remedy selection, including soil type, groundwater velocity, treatment zone depth, PFAS concentrations and precursors, and the presence of co-contaminants.
+Cascade will present our new PFAS Site Data Characterization Form, which ensures designs and costing evaluate all the issues that can impact cost and performance.

-Whether you are advising stakeholders, evaluating redevelopment risk, or developing remedial alternatives, this session will help you make informed and defensible decisions about PFAS-impacted properties with clarity around both technical feasibility and project economics
+Whether you are advising stakeholders, evaluating redevelopment risk, or developing remedial alternatives, this session will help you make informed and defensible decisions about PFAS-impacted properties with clarity around both technical feasibility and project economics.

 About the Presenter